WavebreakMediaMicro - Fotolia

 Mobile hotspot tethering, a standard feature on smartphones, enables a Wi-Fi-enabled device to access the internet by connecting to another device's cellular data network.
 The most common way to connect to a mobile hotspot is tethering a compatible device, such as a laptop or tablet, to a phone -- for instance, via Bluetooth.

 When users are in a jam working remotely or in transit, mobile hotspots are sometimes necessary to establish a network connection.
-If users aren't near a secure network or if their own network isn't functioning properly, a mobile hotpot may be the best option.
+If users aren't near a secure network or if their own network isn't functioning properly, a mobile hotpot might be the best option.
 These users can quickly establish a network connection on a work device; access the software, data or whatever work materials they need to resolve an urgent issue; and then turn off the hotspot once they have completed the work.

 Mobile hotspot tethering is not that common anymore due to the slow speed of mobile data connection, the increased data usage and the high battery usage users see when in hotspot mode.
-Still, some users may want to access hotspots when they're outside the office.
+Still, some users might want to access hotspots when they're outside the office.

 Potential dangers of mobile hotspot tethering